Pungyeon/required/README.md

 }
 ```

 In our first scenario, we wish to make sure that we have a value for the `twitter` property (for whatever reason).
-To ensure this, we will simply parse the given JSON and return either our parsed `User` object, or an error, if either the json couldn't be parsed, or if our required `twitter` value was not present.
+To ensure this, we will simply parse the given JSON and return either our parsed `User` object, or an error if either the json couldn't be parsed, or if our required `twitter` value was not present.

 ```go
 package simple